 Company Voluntary Arrangements (CVA)

+With the help of a Licensed Insolvency Practitioner, the directors come to an arrangement with the creditors about the scale and the timing of the repayment of debts.
+There are no set rules for this.
+The agreement is entirely between the company and its creditors.
+The process of entering into a CVA is governed by the court although the court plays no active role in deciding whether the arrangement is approved.
 To be approved, the proposals must have the support of 75% of creditors who cast their vote at a meeting of creditors.
 During the period between the meeting being called and taking place, the insolvency practitioner is able to discuss the views of creditors and, if necessary, propose modifications to secure the approval of the CVA.

-At turpin barker armstrong we can assist you with placing your company into a CVA.
+At turpin barker armstrong we can assist you with placing your company into a Company Voluntary Arrangement.
 Our insolvency practitioners can deal with the whole process and are always at the end of the phone to provide support and assistant where needed.
 We are happy to go through the process with you before a decision is made as to whether placing the company into a CVA is the best solution for you.

 If you require advice regarding a company entering into a CVA, we at turpin barker armstrong can help, please contact our office on 0208 661 7878.
 We always offer the first meeting free of charge with no obligation, you could also read R3's Get back to Business : A guide to dealing with corporate financial distress which has some great advice and information about seeking advice as early as possible.

 Can turpin barker armstrong help me arrange a cva?

 At turpin barker armstrong we have more than 20 years' experience managing companies and creditors.
 We help them to find common ground as well as arrange a fair outcome for all.